~A completed registration form is a condition for enrollment.

 ~Students will be allowed entry 15 minutes prior to their class start time, and should be picked up promptly afterward.

-~Students should come into the school already dressed for class.
+~Students should come into the studio space already dressed for class.

-~Students age 8 and under may be escorted into the building by a parent or caregiver, but once the student is in line for class, the parent/caregiver must exit.
+~Students age 9 and under may be escorted in by a parent or caregiver, but once the student is in line for class, the parent/caregiver must exit.

 Due to the physical nature of dance, hands-on adjustment is used as a regular and important teaching tool.
 Touch cues guide dance students in understanding body placement and muscle usage.
 If parents or students are uncomfortable with this method of instruction, please inform the director prior to the first class.

 ~Dance is an art form that demands concentration and discipline.
 Students are expected to work within such a framework, and be attentive and respectful of the instructor and the other students.

 ~Be prompt for class.
 Any student who arrives more than ten minutes after the class has started will be asked to observe that class.

 ~Be dressed properly for class.
 Students not adhering to the dress code, including hair and shoe requirements, will be asked to observe.

 ~No gum, food, or drink inside the classroom.
 Water bottles are acceptable.